 Location of your Wedding Reception

-Your hotel may offer the use of their beach for the wedding reception, in which case you don’t have to worry about permits, food distribution, public restrooms, noise ordinances, alcohol or open containers.
+Your hotel or off-resort venue may offer the use of their beach for the wedding reception.
+If that’s the case, you don’t have to worry about permits, food distribution, public restrooms, noise ordinances, alcohol, or open containers.
 They will take care of everything for you!

-Think local tropical flowers, fruits or a multitude of colors that go with your overall theme.
-You can also consider using sea glass tea light holders as a part of your centerpiece to add something unique and memorable.
+Think local tropical flowers, fruits, or a multitude of colors that go with your overall theme.
+You can also consider using sea glass tea light holders as a part of your centerpieces to add something unique and memorable to your wedding decor.

 Consider Your Guests

-A walk on the beach isn’t really, well, a walk on the beach for everyone.
+A walk on the beach isn’t really, well, a “walk on the beach” for everyone.
 If you have elderly guests or anyone with accessibility issues, make sure you keep them in mind when planning your beach reception.
 Make sure they can get to the beach using traditional transit if needed, and that they don’t have far to go once they hit the sand.

-Have a Back Up for the Wedding Reception
+Have a Back-Up for the Wedding Reception